Prismatic Dieudonn\'e theory: Complements

 \begin{lemma} Let $(A,I)$ be a bounded prism, such that $A$ is $p$-torsion free and let $S$ be a $p$-completely syntomic $A/I$-algebra\footnote{A morphism $R\to R^\prime$ between $p$-complete rings of bounded $p^\infty$-torsion is $p$-completely syntomic if $R^\prime/p\cong R^\prime\otimes_R^{\mathbb{L}} R/p$ and $R/p\to R^\prime/p$ is syntomic in the sense of \cite[Tag 00SL]{stacks_project}.}.
 Then

 is $p$-torsion free. \end{lemma} \begin{proof} As $S$ is a $p$-completely syntomic $A/I$-algebra the derived prismatic cohomology $\prism_{S/A}$ agrees with the cohomology $R\Gamma((S/A)_\prism,\mathcal{O}_\prism)$ of the prismatic site of $S$ over $A$ (this follows by descent from the quasi-regular semiperfectoid case and \Cref{sec:prism-cohom-quasi-proposition-all-prisms-agree-for-quasi-regular semiperfectoid}).
-By \cite[Proposition 3.13]{bhatt_scholze_prisms_and_prismatic_cohomology} and the assumption that $S$ is a $p$-completely syntomic $A/I$-algebra, one can calculate $\prism_{S/A}$ by some \u{Cech}-Alexander complex that has $p$-complete $p$-completely flat terms over $A$.
+By \cite[Proposition 3.13]{bhatt_scholze_prisms_and_prismatic_cohomology} and the assumption that $S$ is a $p$-completely syntomic $A/I$-algebra, one can calculate $\prism_{S/A}$ by some \u{Cech}-Alexander complex whose first term is $p$-complete and $p$-completely flat over $A$.
 Therefore it suffices to see that each $p$-complete $p$-completely flat $A$-algebra $B$ has no $p$-torsion.
 As $A$ is $p$-torsion free, $A$, and thus $B$, is $p$-completely flat over $\Z_p$.
 But any $p$-completely flat $p$-complete module over $\Z_p$ is topologically free and thus $p$-torsion free. \end{proof}

 \begin{proof}[Proof of \Cref{theorem-exact-antiequivalence-for-finite-flat-group-schemes}] The construction of the antiequivalence is exactly similar to the one of \cite[Theorem 10.12]{lau_dieudonne_theory_over_semiperfect_rings_and_perfectoid_rings}, replacing Theorem 9.8 in loc.\ cit.\ by \Cref{sec:prism-dieud-theory-comparison-with-bkf-modules-perfectoid-case}, so we do not give it and refer the reader to \cite{lau_dieudonne_theory_over_semiperfect_rings_and_perfectoid_rings}.
-The simple principle is that Zariski-locally on $\mathrm{Spec}(R)$, any finite locally free group scheme of $p$-power order is the kernel of an isogeny of $p$-divisible groups (and even an isogeny of $p$-divisible groups associated to abelian schemes, cf. \Cref{sec:divid-prism-dieud-definition-for-p-div-groups-theorem-raynaud}) ; similarly, Zariski-locally on $\mathrm{Spec}(R)$, any torsion prismatic Dieudonn\'e module is the cokernel of an isogeny of prismatic Dieudonn\'e modules (\cite[Lemma 10.10]{lau_dieudonne_theory_over_semiperfect_rings_and_perfectoid_rings}).
+The simple principle is that Zariski-locally on $\mathrm{Spec}(R)$, any finite locally free group scheme of $p$-power order is the kernel of an isogeny of $p$-divisible groups (and even an isogeny of $p$-divisible groups associated to abelian schemes, cf. \Cref{sec:divid-prism-dieud-definition-for-p-div-groups-theorem-raynaud}); similarly, Zariski-locally on $\mathrm{Spec}(R)$, any torsion prismatic Dieudonn\'e module is the cokernel of an isogeny of prismatic Dieudonn\'e modules (\cite[Lemma 10.10]{lau_dieudonne_theory_over_semiperfect_rings_and_perfectoid_rings}).

 Let us now prove that

 and that the functor $M_\prism(-)$ preserves exactness for a short exact sequence

 of finite locally free group schemes of $p$-power order over $R$.
 Note that this implies by Mittag-Leffler exactness of